Tag: ice hockey rules

 Why This Rule Exists

-The rule allows fluid puck movement while preventing unsafe or unfair kicking actions.
+This rule exists to allow skilled puck redirection while preventing dangerous or unfair kicking actions.

 Key Takeaways